 Exploring silken lochs, historic castles and wooded islands from an open canoe allows time to immerse yourself in the beauty of Ardnamurchan

-As your canoe glides effortlessly and silently through the serene water, you move further from the roads and paths.
+As your canoe glides effortlessly and silently through the serene water, you travel further from the roads and paths.
 There you begin to discover and appreciate views you never thought you would see.

 Seals pop up near your boat staring at you with their big, round eyes while they entertain you.
-Then they disappear and you try to guess when and where they will pop-up next.
+Then they disappear and you try to guess when and where they will pop-up next; White tailed eagles soar over your heads and Oyster catchers ‘peep’ from rocky shorelines.

 As you continue you cannot help but admire the peace and tranquility of the wild spaces you are discovering.